Ikhwaniya/instant-messaging-study/README.md

 WhatsApp is not the only problem in terms of mass security vulnerability, but also apps that are likely on your teenage childrens' phones, such as Discord and Snapchat.
 If you take a look at the CSV I have linked at the beginning of this introduction, you can see that Discord and WhatsApp have the lowest score, I didn't bother to add Snapchat due to how ridiculous Snapchat's security is, but if it was there it would certainly be lower than both Discord and WhatsApp.

-If you take a look at the tweet embedded in this site above in the Gaza message section, WhatsApp has been sending information to Israeli terrorists for their campaign of killing innocent Palestinian civilians.
+If you take a look at the tweet embedded in this site above in the Gaza message section, WhatsApp has been ***willingly*** sending information to Israeli terrorists for their campaign of killing innocent Palestinian civilians.
 This means that by using WhatsApp you and your friends and family who use WhatsApp are indirectly complicit in genocide by contribution to the information network put together by the help of Jewish-American Facebook CEO Mark Zuckerberg and the terrorist Israeli "intelligence" Mossad.

 Let's go through the CSV column by column